Help us improve your experience.

 Use this information if you want to integrate with OneLogin™ to authenticate guest users.

-• Issuer—Paste the Issuer URL for your OneLogin application.
+• Issuer—Enter the issuer URL from your OneLogin application.

-• SSO URL—Paste the SAML 2.0 Endpoint for your OneLogin application.
+• SSO URL—Enter the SAML 2.0 Endpoint from your OneLogin application.

 • Certificate—Paste the X.509 Certificate for your OneLogin application.